Singapore rebuts Richard Branson’s post on drug laws, death penalty, invites him to debate with Shanmugam

 “Every accused person who faces a capital sentence is provided with legal counsel to defend them,” the ministry said.

-“However, this does not mean that lawyers can abuse the court process by filing late and patently unmeritorious applications to frustrate the carrying out of lawfully imposed sentences,” it added, citing Nagaenthran’s case where the Court of Appeal dismissed last-minute applications and described them as an abuse of the Court’s process.
+“However, this does not mean that lawyers can abuse the court process by filing late and patently unmeritorious applications to frustrate the carrying out of lawfully imposed sentences,” it added, citing Nagaenthran’s case where the Court of Appeal dismissed last-minute applications and described them as an abuse of the court’s process.

-MHA said: “Mr Branson is entitled to his opinions.
+The ministry said: “Mr Branson is entitled to his opinions.
 These opinions may be widely held in the UK (Britain), but we do not accept that Mr Branson or others in the West are entitled to impose their values on other societies.
 Nor do we believe that a country that prosecuted two wars in China in the 19th century to force the Chinese to accept opium imports has any moral right to lecture Asians on drugs.”

 Singapore’s policies on drugs and the death penalty are derived from the country’s own experience, it added.